Electrical transcription: Services

-Use by advertisers
+Use

 Advertisers found electrical transcriptions useful for distributing their messages to local stations.
 Spot advertising is said to have begun in the 1930s.
 "The spot announcements were easily produced and distributed throughout the country via electrical transcription" as an alternative to network advertising.
 In 1944, the spot jingle segment of transcriptions was estimated to have an annual value of $10 million.

-Benefits for performers
+Benefits

 Transcriptions proved advantageous for performers, especially musicians in the Big-Band Era.
 Using transcriptions helped them reach one audience via radio while making personal appearances in front of other audiences.
 Additionally, if more stations used their transcriptions, that increased the audience for their music even more.
 An item in a 1946 issue of Radio Mirror magazine noted: "Bing Crosby's transcription deal with Philco has started a rush of other sought-after radio performers for deals of a similar nature.
 Their advantages from such a setup include more free time and corporate setups to relieve their tax costs."

 Recording commercial jingles for spot announcements was a source of income for performers and writers.
 In 1944, Cliff Edwards received $1,500 for recording a 30-second gum jingle.

-Government use of transcriptions
+Government use

 World War II brought a new use for electrical transcriptions—storage of audio material for broadcasting to people in the military.
 The American Forces Network began using ETs during that war and continued using them through 1998.
 More than 300,000 AFRTS electrical transcription discs are stored in a collection at the Library of Congress.

 Transcriptions "were often used for ... government-issued programs which were sent to the individual stations for broadcast on designated dates.
 Recruiting shows for the branches of military service arrived on such discs ... the United States Government shipped many programs during wartime as transcriptions."

 During the war, the federal government, in conjunction with the Intercollegiate Broadcasting System, provided "approximately eight 15-minute transcribed programs every week to each of ...
 35 college stations."
 The United States Department of War, United States Department of the Navy, United States Department of the Treasury and United States Office of Education contributed to production of programs related to the war effort, such as The Treasury Star Parade and You Can't Do Business with Hitler.

 The Voice of America also used transcriptions, with one disc manufacturer noting in an ad, "A substantial part of these daily programs is recorded ..."